Miss Wyoming Teen USA

 The Miss Wyoming Teen USA competition is the pageant that selects the representative for the state of Wyoming in the Miss Teen USA pageant.

 Wyoming's highest placement was at Miss Teen USA 1985 when Emily Ernst placed first runner-up to Kelly Hu of Hawaii.

 Five Miss Wyoming Teen USA winners have gone on to win the Miss Wyoming USA title and compete at Miss USA.

-Nora Steinke of Laramie was crowned Miss Wyoming Teen USA 2022 on June 18, 2022, at John F. Welsh Auditorium on Natrona County High School in Casper.
-She will represent Wyoming for the title of Miss Teen USA 2022 in October 2022.
+Addison Hollensworth of Little Rock, AR was appointed Miss Wyoming Teen USA on September 30th, 2025 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She represented Wyoming at Miss Teen USA 2025.

 Results summary

 Placements

-Wyoming holds a record of nine placements at Miss Teen USA:
+Wyoming holds a record of 10 placements at Miss Teen USA: